 This popular second level/intermediate painting class tends to fill up well before the deadline, so register early!

-The Early Registration Deadline is Wednesday the 17th of Aug at 11:59 PM.
+The Registration Deadline is Wednesday the 14th of Sep at 11:59 PM.

 - Learn a simple, fun, fast and forgiving method for watercolour painting that you can use with live models, photographic reference or plein-air landscape/architectural work.